RobRendell/gTove/README.md

 * Tutorial scenario isn't starting at the start.
 Perhaps simply set the map focus to the starting point?

 * TabletopViewComponent refactor
-  * Combined devices are borked again.
+  * Minis (and maps?) are not finalising their snap position onGestureEnd before saving the scenario.
   * FileErrorModalComponent could be smarter about selecting relevant data from scenario (unconditionally rendered)
   * TabletopMoveableWindows could not select scenario and let PiecesRoster do it (conditionally rendered).
   * Tooltip hover text isn't displaying on hover properly.